sbennell/CO2Car/README.md

 ## Configuration

+### Debug Settings
 - **DEBUG Mode**: Set the `#define DEBUG` flag to true in the code to enable detailed debug logging of sensor readings.
 - **Debounce Delay**: The `DEBOUNCE_DELAY` constant (default: 50ms) can be adjusted to fine-tune button responsiveness.

+### Race Timing Settings
+- **Tie Threshold**: Configurable threshold (default: 2ms) for detecting ties.
+Times within this threshold are averaged and considered a tie.
+- **Real-time Detection**: Ties are detected and handled in real-time as cars finish, ensuring consistent timing across all components:
+  - Live race display
+  - Final results
+  - Race history storage

 ## License